-In this paper, we proposed FBCrypt for enabling dependable and secure remote management in IaaS clouds.
+In this paper, we proposed FBCrypt for enabling secure outof-band remote management in IaaS clouds.
 To prevent information leakage via the management VM in out-of-band remote management, FBCrypt encrypts the inputs and outputs between a VNC client and a user VM using the VMM.
 The VMM decrypts the inputs encrypted by a VNC client when a user VM reads them.
 When a user VM updates a framebuffer, the VMM encrypts the updated pixel data, which are decrypted by a VNC client.
 As such, sensitive information is protected against the management VM, which is located in the middle.
-We have implemented FBCrypt in Xen and TightVNC Java Viewer and confirmed that the security in dependable remote management was improved and that the overheads of FBCrypt were not so large, particularly, for emergency use.
+We have implemented FBCrypt for para-virtualized and fully-virtualized guest operating systems in Xen and TightVNC Java Viewer.
+We confirmed that the security in out-of-band remote management was enhanced and that the overhead of FBCrypt was not so large.
+Our future work is to apply FBCrypt to other remote management software such as SSH.